zehranurozbay/zehranurozbay.github.io/_pages/cv.md

 * August 2015, 2-factorization of Complete Equipartite Graphs with Four and Eight Cycles.

 ## Courses Taken So Far in Backwards Order

-* **Note.**  There are some details that are more meaningful than your graduation date:
+**Note:**  There are some details that are more meaningful than your graduation date:

 * Algorithm Complexity Theory
 * Internet of Things
   * Throughout the course a lot of work has been done on microcontrollers Arduino Uno and ESP32 using sensors such as DHT, LDR, PIR, Tilt, HC-SR04, Piezo Knock, Water Level, Sound and Potentiometer.